ivnvxd/pyquest/README.md

 # Part I. Data Structures <a id="1-ds"></a>

+Data structures in Python are objects or collections of objects that can hold and organize data in various ways.
+They provide a way to store and manipulate data, and can be used for a wide range of applications, from simple to complex.

+Python provides a rich set of built-in data structures, such as `lists`, `tuples`, `dictionaries`, and `sets`.
+These data structures can be used to hold various types of data, including `numbers`, `strings`, and other objects.

+Python also provides more specialized data structures, such as `arrays`, `heaps`, and `queues`, as well as libraries that provide more advanced data structures, such as `pandas` and `numpy`.

+Choosing the appropriate data structure for a particular application can have a significant impact on performance, readability, and ease of implementation.
+Understanding the strengths and weaknesses of different data structures is an important part of writing efficient and effective Python code.

 ## Basic Data Types: <a id="basic-dt"></a>

 ### String <a id="string"></a>

 In Python, a `string` is a sequence of characters enclosed in quotation marks (either single or double quotes). `Strings` are one of the built-in data types in Python and are used to represent text data.

 Python 3.x uses [`str`](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) objects to store textual data as immutable sequences of Unicode characters.
 Practically speaking, that means a `str` is an immutable array of characters.
-Oddly enough, it’s also a recursive data structure—each character in a string is itself a `str` object of length 1.
+Oddly enough, it’s also a recursive data structure — each character in a string is itself a `str` object of length 1.

 ```python